Sports Law & NIL Representation

 • Can high school athletes in Florida do NIL deals?

 Yes.
-The FHSAA approved high school NIL in 2024, and Florida's HB 981, effective July 1, 2025, expanded the framework further.
+The FHSAA approved high school NIL in 2024.
 High school athletes may enter into NIL deals with parental consent, but there are strict rules: they cannot promote alcohol, tobacco, gambling, weapons, or adult entertainment, cannot use their school's logo or uniform in NIL content without written permission, and cannot accept NIL deals tied to school transfers without a waiver.

 • What is an NIL collective and do they need a lawyer?

 An NIL collective is an organization — typically funded by boosters, alumni, or community donors — that facilitates NIL deals on behalf of athletes at a specific school.
-Florida's HB 981 imposes specific rules on collectives, including a 5% cap on agent fees for collective-related deals and new DBPR registration requirements.
 Collectives that do not build proper legal infrastructure risk enforcement actions and disassociation from their affiliated institution.

 • How do I protect my name as an athlete?